-The screenshots below all have one thing in common.
-They are all trying to convince you that there’s problems with your computer or device, and that you need to call the number displayed in order to fix the problems.
-However, if you call the number you will be connected to a scammer who will try to further convince you that there are more serious problems with your device, and that paying several hundred dollars for them to “fix” the problems is your only recourse.
-This scam has tricked thousands of people into paying millions of dollars for non-existent problems.
+Screenshots similar to the one above all have one thing in common.
+They are all trying to convince you that there are problems with your computer or device, and that you need to call a toll-free number in order to fix the problems.
+However, if you call the number you will be connected to a scammer who will use scare tactics to access your computer and attempt to convince you that there are serious problems with your computer, and that paying several hundred dollars for a “fix” is your only recourse.
+Remote support scams have tricked millions of people into paying an average of a few hundred dollars each for non-existent problems.

-On a virus-free computer these pop-ups usually occur when you mistype a web address or click a search link which re-directs you to the malicious website.
+On a virus-free computer these pop-ups usually occur when you mistype a web address or click a search link which redirects you to the malicious website.
 If your computer already has adware or malware these pop-ups may occur when you visit any website whether or not the site is malicious or not.
 If you see pop-ups similar to those pictured below, contact Computer Techs so that we can help you determine whether or not you need computer service.
 We also advise you to have an alternative web browser installed on your computer in case you are unable to use your primary browser.

 To view a larger version of the screenshots below, click the picture then press your browser’s “Back” button to return to this article.

 This article originally published September 2015 – updated March 2017